exonum/rfcs/text/0000-service-specification-declarative-format.md

 #### Transaction Structures

-Defines transaction messages with their fields (including type and size).
+Transaction messages with their fields (including type) must be defined in the `types` section.

 #### Verification and Execution